hasura/ndc-spec/specification/src/tutorial/queries/execute/relationships.md

 {{#include ../../../../../ndc-reference/bin/reference/main.rs:eval_path}}
 ```

-The `eval_path_element` function computes a collection from a single relationship, one source row at a time, by evaluating all relationship arguments, computing the target collection using `get_collection_by_name`, and evaluating any column mapping on any resulting rows:
+The `eval_path_element` function computes a collection from a single relationship, one source row at a time.
+If a `field_path` exists, the source row is replaced by descending through the nested objects as specified by the field path (using `eval_row_field_path`).
+Once this is done, all relationship arguments are evaluated, and the target collection is computed by using `get_collection_by_name`.
+Finally the column mapping is evaluated on any resulting rows.

 ```rust,no_run,noplayground
 {{#include ../../../../../ndc-reference/bin/reference/main.rs:eval_path_element}}